Advertiser Disclosure

 If you are opening a TFSA or RRSP savings account, EQ Bank offers a 3.00% interest rate.

-• Prepaid Visa card that pays up to 5% cash back on your purchases
+- Prepaid card that pays up to 5% cash back on your purchases (Neo Money)

-Get a $20 welcome bonus (referral code CASHBACK) when you sign up for KOHO and make your first purchase using the card.
-You can also learn more in this KOHO vs. Neo Financial comparison.
+Get a $20 welcome bonus when you also sign up for the free Neo Money card and fund your account with $50 or more.
+You can also learn more in this Neo Financial review.

 RBC High Interest Savings vs. EQ Bank Savings Plus Account